 “This story is a believable affirmation that love is the root of true courage and the language seamlessly carries you away.
 It has everything I love in a novel.”
 Coffee Time Romance

-Part 1, “Roses in Picardy,” (1916) first appeared in Never To Late: a Bluestocking Belles’ Collection and Part 4, “The Last Post,” (1919).first appeared in Follow Your Star Home: a Bluestocking Belles’ Collection, Both stories have been somewhat rewritten and new material added for this single volume.
+Part 1, “Roses in Picardy,” (1916) first appeared in Never To Late: a Bluestocking Belles’ Collection and Part 4, “The Last Post,” (1919).first appeared in Follow Your Star Home: a Bluestocking Belles’ Collection, Both stories have been significantly rewritten and new material added for this single volume.
 Parts 2 (1917) and 3 (1918) are all new.